msraunak/482f19-blackjack/README.md

 or Jack), and it outranks all other 21-point hand.
 5. The dealer will give two cards to the player and two cards to herself.
 Both the player’s and the dealer’s card-pair will be shown face-up.
-a.
+5.1.
 If the player has a blackjack, then the player wins the game.
-b.
+5.2.
 If the dealer has a blackjack, then the player loses the game.
-c.
+5.3.
 If both the player and the dealer have blackjacks, then it is a tie.

 6. The player will have the first turn.
 He can go for Hit or Stop.
 7. Hit: Player touches a button title Hit, which draws another card.
 If this card causes the player&#39;s total points to exceed 21 (known as &quot;breaking&quot; or &quot;busting&quot;) then he loses.
 A